-Selling, general and administrative expenses consist principally of compensation and related personnel costs (including stock-based compensation), marketing and selling expenses, professional fees and facility costs not otherwise included in research and development expenses.
-We expect selling and marketing costs to increase significantly as we begin our marketing and selling efforts for the commercial launch of Gvoke in the United States and continue to build out our sales force in the fourth quarter of 2019.
+Selling, general and administrative expenses consist principally of compensation and related personnel costs, marketing and selling expenses, professional fees and facility costs not otherwise included in cost of goods sold or research and development expenses.
+Our selling and marketing costs have increased significantly as we continue our marketing and selling efforts for Gvoke PFS in the United States and prepare for the commercial launch of Gvoke HypoPen in the United States in July 2020.
+We expect to continue to incur significant marketing and selling expenses in the near term.